Sidebar Charting Tools

 Left arrow - Opens the main problem list and history activity in the centre panel.

-Right arrow - Opens problem list and medical history editing tools in the Sidebar so that information can be abstracted from information (e.g., Netcare reports) appearing in the Sidebar.
+Right arrow - Opens problem list and medical history editing tools in the Sidebar so that information can be abstracted from displays (e.g., Netcare reports) appearing elsewhere.

 Problem charting (problem-oriented charting, POC)